September 24-27, 2025

 Zagreb, Croatia & Online

-taking place in Croatia’s capital city, Zagreb, from September 24 to 27, 2025.
-Presented in both Spanish and English, our annual hybrid Congress brings together and inspires clinicians and allied healthcare professionals from across the globe to discuss and learn the latest research, techniques, best practices, and clinical skills from experts in Restorative Reproductive Medicine (RRM).
+It is with great honour and pleasure that we invite you to the 21st International Clinical & Scientific Congress for Restorative Reproductive Medicine, taking place in Croatia’s capital city, Zagreb, from September 24 to 27, 2025.
+Hosted in English, Spanish and French, our annual hybrid Congress brings together and inspires clinicians and allied healthcare professionals from across the globe to discuss and learn the latest research, techniques, best practices, and clinical skills from experts in restorative reproductive medicine (RRM).

 2025 IIRRM Congress Speakers